dharhar/shape/README.md

 In the 3 main scripts, there is a line saying "Change this to your enigma directory".
 Do that.
 You could also use the Ansible role in the MRI repo.

 To enable the 3d renderer, make sure the "viewer" directory is being served by a webserver.
 Make sure the files directory is writable by whoever will be using it.
-If you're using a URL other than hostname.org/shape, edit the filePath variable in "loader.js"
+Set the variable "urlPath" in loader.js to fit your server setup.

 **shape processor usage:**